runner/cli/readme.md

 Runner can be started by using `npm` or `npx` commands.

-Run with the npm:
+Run with npm:

 ```bash
 npm run build
 ```

-When `build` is the name of the npm script which contains a `runner` command.
+where `build` is an npm script in the `package.json` which contains a `runner` command.

-Run with the npx:
+Run with npx:

 ```bash
 npx runner